 So I questioned, “What’s a newly single woman to do now?’

 No hands raised with answers since all my friends were married and in solid relationships.
 Fifteen years ago in the Bible Belt, single women in churches were almost non-existent.
 So if we have manuals for everything else, why not have some current rules available for this?

-While I was married, I thought I knew the rules for single-parenting.
+While I was married, I only thought I knew the rules for single-parenting.
 Since my former spouse worked out-of-town, I had assumed almost all of the responsibilities of parenting and household duties.
 (Note: key word here is almost.)
 Too often when a married friend would complain about her typically cooperative mate not taking out the trash, I’d sigh and offer my spiel: “If you only knew what it was like being a single parent.”

 I’m ashamed when recalling my efforts to comfort a single mom at a parent-teacher conference twenty-five years ago.
-Sitting behind my desk at the Christian school where I taught, I tried to relate to her son’s dilemma.
+Sitting behind my desk at the private school where I taught, I tried to relate to her son’s dilemma.
 He was the only child in a class of fifteen who was living in a single-parent household.

 This mother’s only support was her ex-spouse’s parents paying the school tuition.
 Her already fractured demeanor broke completely when she heard about her son’s declining grades and disruptive behavior.
 She could make it, I encouraged, quite sincerely.
 She just had to try harder and pull it together for her son’s sake.
 I could empathize because “I knew.”

 I hardly recognize the person I was then–shrouded behind a pious veil making false presumptions.
 Little did I realize the daily trials held in the court of single parenting.
 Before my divorce, a protective male figure trusted no one so I was freed to trust everyone.
 Financial security with his real income left my income for helping others with minimal sacrifices.
 I only thought I had budgeted my time, energy and money to its greatest measure.